|Apoptosis and Immune System - CNRS URA 1961|

 |Director : SUSIN, Santos A. (firstname.lastname@example.org)|

 Programmed cell death (PCD) or apoptosis is part of the normal physiology of an organism.
 PCD deregulation may give rise to several pathologies (cancer, neurodegenerative and autoimmune diseases).
 In several models, this highly controlled process is linked to the activation of a family of cysteine proteases called caspases.
-However, there is a considerable amount of data pointing out the existence of several caspase-independent cell death pathways.
-The Apoptosis and Immune System team is devoted to research on caspase-independent cell death mechanisms in the immune system.
-The main objectives of our scientific project are to: 1) identify the mechanisms that regulate the necrosis-like cell death mediated by CD47 in B-chronic lymphocytic leukaemia (B-CLL) cells; 2) expand the knowledge of the regulation mechanism involved in apoptosis-like cell death by seeking to define the molecular mechanisms that determine the functions of AIF (one of the essential agents of this type of caspase-independent apoptosis).
+However, there is a considerable amount of data pointing out the existence of alternative caspase-independent cell death pathways.
+The Apoptosis and Immune System team is devoted to research on these new cell death mechanisms in the immune system.
+The main objectives of our scientific project are to: 1) Unravel the biochemical mechanisms that regulate cell death mediated by CD47 in B-chronic lymphocytic leukaemia (B-CLL); 2) Identify the molecular mechanisms of AIF mitochondrial protein (one of the essential agents of caspase-independent apoptosis).

-Identification of mechanisms that regulate necrosis-like cell death mediated by CD47 in B-chronic lymphocytic leukaemia (B-CLL) cells (Marlène Bras, Nadine Robert & Gaël Roué).
+Mechanisms regulating cell death mediated by CD47 in B-chronic lymphocytic leukemia (Marlène Bras, Nadine Robert & Patricia Sancho-Andrés).

-Expansion of the knowledge of regulation mechanisms in apoptosis-like cell death (Cécile Delettre-Cribaillet, Rana Moubarak & Victor J. Yuste-Mateos).
+Expansion of the knowledge of cell regulation in AIF mitochondrial protein (Cécile Delettre-Cribaillet, Rana Moubarak & Victor J. Yuste-Mateos)

--AIF elimination by RNAi technique, effects on apoptosis: The RNAi technique (RNA interference) makes it possible to reduce protein expression by introducing a small double-chained ARN into the cell.
-We outlined 19-nucleotide siRNAs (short interference RNA) that correspond to region 5' of AIF's ARN messenger.
-After the transfection of these oligonucleotides into HeLa cells, we were able to observe, by Western blot and by immunofluorescence, a reduction of 80% in AIF expression.
-Having confirmed these results by RT-PCR, we are currently working on the apoptosis signalling pathways that could be affected by a lower level of AIF expression.
+- AIF elimination by RNAi technique, effects on apoptosis: RNAi technique (RNA interference) makes it possible to reduce protein expression by introducing a small double-chained ARN specific to the ARN messenger to destroy.
+We outlined 19-nucleotide siRNAs (short interference RNA) that correspond to region 5'of AIF's ARN messenger.
+After the transfection of these oligonucleotides into HeLa cells, we were able to observe, by Western blot and by immunofluorescence, an 80% reduction in AIF expression.
+Having confirmed these results by RT-PCR, we are now working on the apoptosis signalling pathways that could be affected by a lower level of AIF expression.

--AIF anti-tumoral activity: In an effort to further analyse AIF's implication in different types of cancer, we are also studying AIF expression in a series of tumoral cell lines treated with apoptotic inducers such as oxidative stress inducers, chemotherapeutic agents or irradiation.
-We presently aim to demonstrate the cause and effect relationship between AIF and oncogenesis.
+- AIF anti-tumoral activity: In an effort to further analyze AIF's implication in different types of cancer, we are also studying AIF expression in different tumoral cell lines treated with apoptotic inducers such as oxidative stress inducers, chemotherapeutic agents, or irradiation.
+We currently seek to demonstrate the cause and effect relationship between AIF deficit and oncogenesis.

-All of these studies will allow for a deeper knowledge of the molecular mechanisms that characterize apoptosis-like death.
-The consequent results will provide data that is needed in order to know AIF partners, thereby paving the way for evaluating the role of AIF in tumour development and determining whether it can be a diagnosis marker for the study of cancer.
+The results obtained will provide the necessary data to know AIF partners, thereby paving the way for evaluating the role of AIF in tumour development and determining whether it can be a diagnosis and prognosis marker for cancer.